-We ask only that applicants be 19 or older, have a high school diploma or GED, and at least one year’s work or college experience.
+Applicants must be 20 years or older, have a high school diploma or GED, and at least one year’s work or college experience.
+Older applicants and applicants considering a career change are welcome!
+At this time we only accept applications for internships from US residents.

 A Sense of Community

-Living and working with full-time Volunteer Corps members at Fourth World Movement centers means that the responsibilities inherent in group living are a component of the internship experience and training.
+Living and working with full-time Volunteer Corps members at ATD Fourth World centers means that the responsibilities inherent in group living are a component of the internship experience and training.

 An Approach to Combating Poverty